 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.

-Before we talk about specific phone plans for kids, here’s a quick glance at some cheap phone plans that might be suitable for your child.
+Before we talk about specific kids phone plans, here’s a quick glance at some cheap phone plans that might be suitable for your child.
 The following table shows a selection of prepaid plans from Canstar Blue’s database for under $40, listed in order of cost from lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

-What to look for when choosing a phone plan for kids
+What to look for when choosing a kids mobile plans

-When it comes to picking the best features for your child’s mobile plan, you’ll need to consider what type of phone user they will be.
+When it comes to picking the kids phone plans, you’ll need to consider what type of phone user they will be.
 Will they be a light or heavy data user?
 Kids generally love to text and use data, but having a limit on calls is also hugely beneficial.
 Their age might also determine the inclusions they need — younger kids might use less data while teenagers are more likely to use more data.
 Therefore, consider the following as bare minimum requirements for a good phone plan for kids:

 Keep in mind that the type of features that best meet your child’s phone use may also be related to their age.
 Younger kids generally won’t need much data, while older teenagers more likely to use and therefore need much more data for video streaming, social media, and more.
 The good news is that there are lots of phone plans out there with reasonably big chunks of data for well under $50.

-These days its generally accepted that kids need their own phone plan.
-Several of the smaller telcos, most notably Woolworths Mobile and Yomojo, have recognised this and now offer specific phone plans ‘for kids’ at reasonably cheap prices and with extras such as cyber security, while other telcos, like Amaysim, offer simple, cheap plans that could be a good option.
-Below we’ll take a look at these telcos and the best phone plans for kids on offer in March 2024, including:
+These days its generally accepted that kids need their own phone plan and you might be looking for a specific kids SIM card.
+Several of the smaller telcos, most notably Yomojo, have recognised this and now offer specific phone plans ‘for kids’ at reasonably cheap prices and with extras such as cyber security, while other telcos, like Amaysim and Moose Mobile, offer simple, cheap plans that could be a good option.
+Below we’ll take a look at these telcos and the best phone plans for kids on offer in December 2024, including:

 Moose Mobile